CodeDriven-Web-and-Mobile/GameMatch/acceptable-use-policy.md

 - Creating fake accounts or impersonating others.
 - False claims about skill level, player counts, or session details.
 - Attempting to manipulate waitlists, bookings, or reviews through deception.

+#### Coupon misuse
+- Attempting to use coupons that are not assigned to you (unless explicitly offered for public use).
+- Sharing, selling, or buying coupon codes intended to be account-specific.
+- Attempting to bypass coupon limits (expiry dates, usage limits, single-use restrictions) or exploit bugs to receive repeated discounts.

+#### Registration and payment manipulation
+- Creating multiple pending registrations/bookings to block capacity.
+- Attempting to avoid payment obligations through misuse of pending-payment holds.

 ### 2.3 Illegal or Dangerous Activities
 - Organizing or encouraging violence, self-harm, or illegal activities.